outrightmental/ggj25-bubble-up/README.md

 ### Continuous Integration

-To streamline collaboration, whenever a commit arrives to the main branch of this repository, continuous integration (CI) will automatically build and deploy the game to the web.
-To further accelerate development and avoid caching issues, [the CI distro pipeline](.github/workflows/ci_distro.yaml) ships to AWS S3 with CloudFront CDN.
+To streamline collaboration, whenever a commit arrives to the main branch of this repository, continuous integration (CI) will automatically [build and deploy](.github/workflows/ci_distro.yaml) the game to [web distro](https://bubbleup.game.outright.io/).
+To further accelerate development and avoid caching issues, web distro is on AWS S3 behind a CloudFront CDN.

 ## Planning